gbif/data-blog/content/post/2021-07-21-did-you-know.md

 ##### Suggested answer:
 > The GitHub repository that stores user feedback is called [/gbif/portal-feedback](https://github.com/gbif/portal-feedback).
 This is also where you can find the entry point to the "issues"(Start from the entry point to the reported "[issues](https://github.com/gbif/portal-feedback/issues)".
 The filter is pre-set to only show open issues.
 >
-> Countries are defined as labels of the ISO country codes – to search for all issues relating to Canada, for example, add an additional filter as "[label:CA](https://github.com/gbif/portal-feedback/issues?q=is%3Aissue+is%3Aopen+label%3ACA)".
+> Countries are defined as labels of the ISO country codes – to search for all issues relating to Belgium, for example, add an additional filter as "[label:BE](https://github.com/gbif/portal-feedback/issues?q=is%3Aissue+is%3Aopen+label%3ABE)".

 #### Poll: Is all user feedback stored in GitHub?